 - Past and future loss of function of mind and body

 - Past and future physical and mental pain and suffering

 - Past and future loss of enjoyment of life

 - Out of pocket expenses

 Pain and suffering includes harm caused by physical injury and mental distress related to the accident and injuries.

-8. How Much Does a Council Bluffs Personal Injury Lawyer Cost?
+8. How Much Does an Ames Personal Injury Lawyer Cost?

-We handle personal injury cases on a contingent fee basis.
-This means that if we don’t get you money for your injuries, there is NO ATTORNEY FEE.
-You will never be out of pocket a dime.
+At VanDerGinst Law, we handle personal injury cases on a contingent fee basis.
+If we don’t get you money for your injuries, there is NO ATTORNEY FEE.
 We do not get paid unless and until you do.